RCEME Corps 75th Anniversary

 2. RCEME Nijmegen March [NCR]

 The NCR is putting together a RCEME Team to do the Nijmegen March in 2019, with participants from across the country.
-The communique is out now, click here to sign up for the march!
-Also, see the RCEME Communiqué page to see the training plan.
+The communique is out now, click here to view it.
+Also, see the RCEME Communiqué page for the training plan.